junghyey/grinnell-elephant/manual_testing_protocol.md

    b.
 Navigate back to the homepage, follow the instructions of the "ManualView" Manual Testing, or relaunch the app.

    c.
-Click "⛭" to navigate to an app personalization page, the settings page.
+Click "⛭" to navigate to an app personalization page, the settingsPage.

    d.
 Navigate back to the homepage, follow the instructions of the "SettingsView Manual Testing", or relaunch the app.